MCobias/LISAphotoquality/README.md

 Copyright can be found in the Copyright.txt

-You have to respect boost, tinyxml, xlsxwriter, dlib and opencv licenses.
+You have to respect boost, dlib and opencv licenses.